Gandhi (film): Plot

-In 1930, after organizing the Salt March against the British monopoly on salt in India, accompanied by Vince Walker and his associate, Gandhi is arrested and sent to prison.
-When he is released, Gandhi is then invited to London by Ramsay MacDonald to attend the Round Table conferences regarding future Dominion status for the Indian Empire.
-However, they prove fruitless and Gandhi and the other Congress leaders are imprisoned during World War II.
-While under house arrest, Gandhi's wife Kasturba dies, and he mourns her.
+In 1930, Gandhi is arrested and sent to prison because of his Salt March to defy the British monopoly on India's salt.
+After being released, Gandhi is invited to London by Ramsay MacDonald to attend the Round Table conferences regarding future Dominion status for India.
+However, they prove fruitless, and Gandhi and the other Congress leaders are imprisoned during World War II.
+While under house arrest, Gandhi's wife Kasturba dies.

-Dissatisfied by the Congress and Gandhi, Jinnah resigns and returns to the Muslim League, where he begins demands for a separate state to be made out of British India for the Muslim minority.
-Gandhi is upset, and in 1945, Viceroy Louis Mountbatten declares India's upcoming independence as the territory's final Governor-General.
-Gandhi offers Jinnah to be Prime Minister and to choose its first cabinet; Nehru agrees to it to maintain India's independence, but Jinnah declines, stating that only independence for Pakistan with him as its leader, will ensure Muslim safety, upsetting Patel, Nehru, and Azad.
+Dissatisfied by the Congress and Gandhi, Jinnah resigns and returns to the Muslim League, where he begins the Pakistan Movement's demands for the Muslim minority's secession to form Pakistan, against Gandhi's wishes.
+In 1945, Viceroy Louis Mountbatten declares India's upcoming independence.
+Gandhi offers Jinnah the Prime Ministry and choice of cabinet.
+Nehru accepts the offer to maintain independence, but Jinnah declines, stating that only Pakistani independence with him as leader will ensure Muslim safety.

-India and Pakistan finally gain their independence back-to-back in August 1947, and millions of people cross the borders into the two newly-formed countries, but sectarian violence occurs along the new borders between Hindus and Muslims alike.
-The Indian military attempts to control uprisings in Delhi and Bombay, while in Calcutta murder and violence between Hindus and Muslims rampage through the streets.
-Devastated, Gandhi holds a fast unto death, causing Hindus to stand down and Huseyn Suhrawardy to call upon Muslims to stop fighting.
-Gandhi advises a concerned Hindu man, upset about murdering a Muslim infant to avenge his son's death in the violence, to find a Muslim boy whose family had died in the violence and raise him as a faithful Muslim.
+India and Pakistan finally gain their independence in August 1947, and millions of people migrate into the two newly formed countries, but sectarian violence between Hindus and Muslims erupts.
+The Indian military attempts to control uprisings in Delhi and Bombay while Calcutta devolves into chaos.
+Devastated, Gandhi once again calms the violence by fasting.
+Gandhi advises a concerned Hindu man, upset about murdering a Muslim infant to avenge his son's death in the violence, to find a similarly orphaned Muslim boy and raise him as a faithful Muslim.

-While heading to afternoon prayers in New Delhi on January 30, 1948, Gandhi is shot point blank 3 times by Nathuram Godse and exclaims "Oh, God!" as he perishes.
-After his funeral, his casket is carted throughout Delhi accompanied by a mourning Nehru (now the Prime Minister of India), numerous Indian citizens, government officials from all over India, and international dignitaries.
-His ashes are poured into the Ganges, and he is mourned by the leaders of the Congress and the Indian independence movement as a whole.
+The film shifts to Gandhi's assassination.
+His casket is carted throughout New Delhi with the mourning party of Nehru (now Prime Minister), numerous citizens, government officials, and international dignitaries.
+After cremation, his ashes are poured into the Ganges, and he is mourned by the leaders of the Congress and the wider Indian independence movement.